sparkyb/pype/readme.txt

 \*shrug\*

-When PyPE 1.9.3 came out, I had a few other ideas for what I wanted to happen, but since major changes needed to happen, it really should get a major number bump to 2.0.
+When PyPE 1.9.3 came out, I had a few other ideas for what I wanted to happen, but since major changes to the underlying architecture were required, it really should get a major number bump to 2.0.
 After spending 3 months not working on PyPE May-July 2004, I got some time to muck around with it here and there.
 After another few months of trying to rebuild it to only require a single STC (with multiple document pointers, etc.) I realized that I'd have to rebuild too much of PyPE to be able to get 2.0 out the door by 2010.
 So I started modifying 1.9.3.
 All in all, around 85% of what I wanted made it into PyPE 2.0, the rest was either architectural (ick), or questionable as to whether or not anyone would even want to use the feature (even me).

 How did PyPE come about?
 ========================
-The beginnings of PyPE was written from 10:30PM on the 2nd of July through 10:30PM on the 3rd of July, 2003.
+The beginnings of PyPE were written from 10:30PM on the 2nd of July through 10:30PM on the 3rd of July, 2003.
 Additional features were put together on the 4th of July along with some bug fixing and more testing for version 1.0.
 Truthfully, I've been using it to edit itself since the morning of the 3rd of